Gender equality in Nicaragua: Sexual and reproductive health education (SRHE)

-General Education Barriers and Initiatives
+General education barriers and initiatives

 Broader challenges in the education sector disproportionately affect girls and women, including poor quality education, lack of resources, untrained teachers, curricula that are not culturally or linguistically appropriate, high dropout rates often linked to early pregnancy, and lack of community support for girls' secondary education, particularly in remote and indigenous areas.
 Initiatives like the TILE project use mobile technology to improve educational outcomes in remote indigenous communities.
 While the General Education Act (2006) mandates inclusive education and the Equal Rights and Opportunities Act (2008) promotes gender equity, implementation gaps remain, particularly concerning teacher training in inclusive practices and reaching marginalized populations.

+Reproductive health training

+In Nicaragua, nongovernmental organizations, rather than the government, have been primarily responsible for efforts to incorporate international human rights principles into reproductive health care.
+Ipas Central America collaborated with nursing and medical schools in 2006 to integrate human rights principles into reproductive health education, highlighting the duty of healthcare professionals to uphold patient rights in clinical settings.
+Less than half of medical and nursing students felt comfortable recognizing or addressing human rights violations in healthcare, according to baseline assessments.
+Although structural obstacles like under-staffing, a lack of resources, and ingrained gender norms limited their ability to put this knowledge into practice, pilot studies demonstrated that training programs boosted providers' confidence in standing up for patient rights and taking action when violations occurred.
+These results imply that Nicaragua's adherence to international human rights treaties has not resulted in systematic state-led training, leaving NGOs to repair educational gaps in the healthcare system.

-Political and Public Representation
+Political and public representation

-Suppression of Civil Society and Women's Voices
+Suppression of civil society and women's voices

 A key feature of the rights rollback is the systematic suppression of independent civil society.
 Since 2018, the government has cancelled the legal status of over 2,000 NGOs, including many prominent women's rights organizations.
 This crackdown has drastically reduced the space for advocacy, service provision, and public discourse on gender equality and women's rights.

-Targeting of Activists
+Targeting of activists

 Women activists, human rights defenders, journalists, and political opponents face severe repression, including arbitrary detention, harassment, threats, violence, stigmatization, and forced exile.
 Feminist movements face hostility from the government, including the blocking of demonstrations and counter-protests organized by pro-government groups.
 This creates a pervasive climate of fear designed to silence dissent.

-Persistent Grassroots Resistance
+Persistent grassroots resistance

 Despite the severe repression, feminist movements and grassroots organizations continue to resist.
 They employ diverse strategies, including building solidarity networks, using social media for mobilization and awareness, documenting abuses, and continuing advocacy efforts, often at great personal risk.